 13. Gradient (recalled) echo sequence

 14. Inversion recovery sequences

 There are many different books out there on MRI imaging.
 No individual book is 'best' as it largely depends on your individual learning style.
-Having said that, MRI in Practice is excellent as it's simple to follow and easy to understand, taking you step-by-step through MRI.
+Having said that, MRI from Picture to Proton is excellent as it's simple to follow and easy to understand, taking you step-by-step through MRI.
 If you have this book, you'll be fine in the physics exam!
 For a comprehensive list of recommended physics books, courses and online resources, take a look at the Radiology Cafe First FRCR exam hints and tips page.

 For further clarification there are many online and paper sources of information.